kbventures/next-i18next-blog/blog.md

     * "en" or "fr" for this tutorial

-This React component allows users to select a language using a dropdown menu update the URL path accordingly and navigate to the chosen language.
+The React component we just created allows users to select a language using a dropdown menu that updates the URL path accordingly and navigates to the chosen language.

 You should now be able to select a language using the drop-down menu.